orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Ever since the early onset of videogames.
 The idea has been floating around that perhaps this can be used as an educational tool.
-How do you make education fun to play? - Achieving th*
+How do you make education fun to play?
+Perhaps the pertinent question is*
 ***[], []***
 ***, 2XXX***